VaishaliMJ/Python_and_Machine_Learning_Projects/Machine Learning/DiabetesPrediction/DiabetesPrediction.md

-Overview: Developed a health classification system using medical data to detect diabetes
+#H1Overview: Developed a health classification system using medical data to detect diabetes
           Diabetes Prediction using Logistic Regression and Decision Tree classifier

         This project predicts whether a given patient is diabetic  or non-diabetic using “diabetes.csv”